 CDE has incorporated feedback on the draft versions of the frameworks from content experts and educators in the field to create the final versions.
 Small shifts in distribution of points were made across Social Studies standards in grade 4 and Science standards in grades 5 and 8.
 In addition to a shift in the distribution of points in high school Social Studies, changes were made to the assessable content in high school civics and economics.

-Invitation to be included in the Educator Poolmore information
+Invitation to be included in the Educator Pool

-If you are interested in participating in assessment development committees, please click on the following link to access the database questionnaire.
-Educator Database
+If you are interested in participating in assessment development committees, please access the Educator Database questionnaire.